 Ted did a U-turn and pulled off to the side of the road.
 Now more worried about bodily harm than cell phone charges, he turned on his phone's GPS so that Kari could navigate while he drove.
 Kari had steered us out of trouble all day, but she is farsighted and couldn't see that little blue dot on a cell phone at arm's length.
 I, on the other hand, am nearsighted.
 I suggested that, this time, maybe I could navigate.

-I don't know how my distance vision compares to 20/20, but my eyeglass prescription indicates -8.25 diopters for my left eye, and -10.75 diopters for my right.
-In layman's terms, my distance vision is about as good as a naked mole rat's.
+I don't know how my distance vision compares to 20/20, but my eyeglass prescription reads -9.00 diopters for my left eye, and -11.25 diopters for my right, and that gets my vision up to 20/25.
 I'm old enough to need bifocals, but when I need to read something at close range with the greatest accuracy, I actually take my glasses off (in Johannesburg, I even put them away so they wouldn't fly out of my lap during another U-turn) and hold the object in question about an inch or two from my nose.
 For the next 20 minutes, I didn't take my eyes off that little blue dot.
 I didn't look up from the phone, and couldn't have seen anything if I had.
 From the back seat, I could barely see Ted and Kari.
 I didn't realize until the next day that we drove over the Nelson Mandela Bridge, all lit up in its rainbow-nation glory.
 I was staring at the blue dot, freaking out because I didn't know how we'd get over all those railroad tracks.

 If you've seen the movie Sneakers, you might remember the scene where Robert Redford's character talks David Strathairn's character (who is blind) through driving a getaway van away from gunmen.
 Our last night in Jo'burg felt a little bit like that.
 Ted was worried and I was near panic.
 Only Kari kept completely calm.
 Once we finally got back to the hotel, which we all loved, there was a mournful Spanish song playing in the background.
 Voicing his only concern about the place, Ted said he wished the hotel would play a different song because the melody was too close to what had been running through his head.
 Then he started singing, "We're going to be trampled by elephants while crashing into a car wash."